-The course is taught in English, and a good, working knowledge of written and spoken English is required.
+Please note that the course is taught in English, and a good, working knowledge of written and spoken English is required.

-What you will learn:
+Students will learn: